Go to Reviews.org AU Edition

 - You’re not getting enough power from your power strip or surge protector.
 Try plugging your modem directly into an outlet.

-If nothing else works, you can press the reset button with a paperclip until the lights go out.
+If nothing else works, you can reset your CenturyLink Wi-Fi router.
+You can do this by using a paperclip to press the reset button until the lights go out.
 This will reset your modem to factory defaults.

 No light at all

 If the power light isn’t turned on, then you’ll want to check the power cord and make sure it’s plugged in.
 If it’s plugged in and you’re still not getting power, then it’s possible that no power is coming through the outlet.
 If there’s no power in the outlet, then you’ve got a bigger problem than an internet outage, friend.
 I’d call an electrician.

 If your power light goes to green, the rest of the lights on your modem box should start to light up green as well.
 Here is a quick checklist of everything you need to make sure every other light goes green as well:

 - For the DSL light, you want to make sure you have an Ethernet cord plugged in to your box.
 If an Ethernet cord is plugged in and the port still isn’t turning green, you should try a new Ethernet cord.

 - The internet icon will turn solid green once your modem connects to the internet.
 If that icon flashes red or amber, it’s either because your login information is incorrect, or the internet is down in your area.
 This would be a good time to get in touch with technical support.